GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 The user must enter their password again to retrieve the key.

 #### System Account Authentication
-In order to utilize the Contract Opportunities Management APIs, the following is required:
+In order to utilize the Contract Opportunity Management API, the following is required:
 * Valid beta.SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.

 #### User Account Authorization
-In order to perform an Opportunities Management APIs operation, the following is required:
+In order to perform an Opportunity Management API operation, the following is required:
 * beta.SAM.GOV user account with either 'Administrator', 'Contracting Officer' role or 'Contracting Specialist' role.
 Permissions for operations by role are listed in the table below.<br/>

 To submit any opportunity notice type (except “Special Notice”) for an office, user should provide Federal Hierarchy (FH) Organization IDor Activity Address Code (AAC) (procurement/non-procurement).
 To submit Special Notice opportunity, user should provide Federal Hierarchy (FH) Organization IDof office, sub-tier or department or Activity Address Code (AAC) (procurement/non-procurement) or [other codes] for sub-tier and department. <br/>